Our Story...

 Time passes, new families come and go but the farm still stands doing what it does best...grow.
 Fast forward to the later half of the 20th century we've grown to over 3000 acres throughout the Rockland Valley; this was a success.
 We're still here and moving forward.
 What more can you ask for?

-(One of the original homestead homes on the Bench- ~1908
+Our original homestead home on the Bench- ~1908

 And, yes, we still live in it.)